Ioan-Iovitz Popescu

-Ioan-Iovitz "Iovitzu" Popescu (born October 1, 1932) is a Romanian physicist and linguist, emeritus professor at University of Bucharest, Faculty of Physics, and member of the Romanian Academy.
+Ioan-Iovitz "Iovitzu" Popescu (October 1, 1932 – 22 December, 2023) was a Romanian physicist and linguist, emeritus professor at University of Bucharest, Faculty of Physics, and member of the Romanian Academy.
 In the field of physics, he is best known for his work on gas discharges and plasma physics, as well as his collaborations with Denisa Popescu in laser spectroscopy.
 He also had pioneering contributions in the field of gamma-ray lasers with Carl B. Collins and Silviu Olariu.